geshan/docker-php-composer-alpine/readme.md

 This is a docker container for PHP7.3 with composer 1.9.0 installed.
 It can be used with any PHP project using composer.
 As this image is build on top of the [Alpine Linux](http://www.alpinelinux.org/) base image its very small at `~39 MB`.
-You can check the [PHP 7](https://github.com/geshan/docker-php-composer-alpine/tree/php7-branch) version too.

 [![](https://images.microbadger.com/badges/image/geshan/php-composer-alpine.svg)](https://microbadger.com/images/geshan/php-composer-alpine "Get your own image badge on microbadger.com")